Kev8144/cambridgeVillageHOA/content/posts/block-party.md

   - fun
   - games
 ---
-Enjoy our first ever neighborhood 2023 Block Party!
+This event took place on Saturday May 20, 2023 Come enjoy our first ever neighborhood 2023 Block Party!